Marunenko, Jacob "Russian Jack"

 Russia to America

-Jacob Marunenko was born on October 23, 1883 in the village of Parevka, located in present-day Tambov Oblast, Russia.
-He married in Parevka in 1907 and he and his wife Milina (Milaina or Milania) had two children: Stepanka, born in 1909, and Roman, born in 1912.3 The family lived together for only a short time, as something caused him to leave and never return.
+Jacob Marunenko was born on October 23, 1883 in the village of Parievka (or Pariivka), located in Ukraine, southwest of Kiev.
+He married in Parievka in 1907 and he and his wife Melania had two children: Stepanka, born in 1909, and Roman, born in 1912.3 The family lived together for only a short time, as something caused him to leave and never return.

 Marunenko immigrated to the United States in either 1912 or 1915, depending on which records are to be believed.
 One source, the April 1915 ships’ passenger arrival list, indicates that he first arrived in Canada, landing at Halifax in April 1912.
 Using the alias, "John Marchin," he listed his last permanent residence as Princeton, British Columbia, and occupation as a laborer.
 In April 1915, he entered the United States through the port of entry at Oroville, Washington, in north-central Washington, and indicated that he was directly proceeding to Skagway.4 Marunenko’s 1951 declaration of intention for naturalization indicates that he first traveled on a Canadian Pacific Railway train south from Canada to Blaine, Washington in May 1915.5 The 1920 U.S. Census says that he came to the United States in 1912, the same year his son was born.6